 Chrome Apps have access to Chrome APIs and services not available to traditional web sites.
 You can build powerful apps that interact with network and hardware devices, media tools, and much more.
 Here's a short list of examples:

-When a user opens a packaged app, their focus is specifically on the tasks relating to the app.
-Packaged apps have no traditional chrome: the omnibox (address bar), tab strip, and other browser interface elements no longer appear.
+When a user opens a Chrome App, their focus is specifically on the tasks relating to the app.
+Chrome Apps have no traditional chrome: the omnibox (address bar), tab strip, and other browser interface elements no longer appear.
 Like native apps, they don’t live within the browser.
-When launched, packaged apps can open in windows that look like this (and you can style your windows in all different ways):
+When launched, Chrome Apps can open in windows that look like this (and you can style your windows in all different ways):

 Without any effort on your part, your apps will launch offline.
 But you will need to put some effort into making sure user data is stored locally while offline and then synced back up to your data server once online (see Offline First).

 New features have been added to help you build more native-like apps.
-The app container and programming models control how packaged apps look and behave.
+The app container and programming models control how Chrome Apps look and behave.
 These models aim to provide users with a more native experience.
 Powerful APIs have been added so your apps can have native-like capabilities, and a serious security model is enforced to make sure these APIs are not abused.

-To learn more about how to develop packaged apps:
+To learn more about how to develop Chrome Apps: